ctmhoang/Bank-Spring-Project/Notes.md

 * @Service -> registered as service beans
 * CrudRepository Class<Entity , ID> -> Help generate entity method by keyword
 * @Autowired (dependency injection) -> do not need to init
+* Model .addAttribute
+* @Transactional ->  transaction method  -> roll back provided by spring and hibernate with database provided